jibrelnetwork/jibrel-contracts-jsapi/README.md

 ## About

-jibrel-contracts-jsapi is a set of stateless methods that make easier work with Ethereum blockchain and Jibrel Network contracts.
+jibrel-contracts-jsapi is a set of stateless methods that make easier work with Ethereum blockchain, ERC20 Tokens and Jibrel Network contracts.

 ## Get Started